Joako360/osm2city/doc/manual/using.rst

   * Buildings: Choose ``OpenStreetMap Data`` (i.e. ``Randomly Generated`` is turned off)
   * Pylons and power lines: not only used for electrical power pylons and cables, but also e.g. wind turbines
   * Detailed Roads and Railways: draped over the grey roads and railways lines in the default scenery.
-* If you also enable ``Atmospheric Light Scattering (ALS)`` you also get better effects during the night as well as moving cars.
+* If you also enable ``Atmospheric Light Scattering (ALS)`` you also get better effects during day and night as well as moving cars.
+Not using ALS might give odd graphical effects.

 .. image:: fgfs_rendering_options.png